orstavik/JoiComponents/book/chapter8_routing/chapter8a_router/HowTo_a_href.md

  * a `.bubbles` value of `false` (ie. `.stopPropagation()` has been called on it),
  * bubbled past the `document` object in an `<iframe>`, or
  * a `.composed` value of `false` and has bubbled past the next `shadowRoot` document of a custom element.
 [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Event/composed) [WHATWG](https://dom.spec.whatwg.org/#dom-event-composed)

-//todo verify that e.stopPropagation() does not cancel the navigation, only the propagation!!

 When a `click` event has completed bubbling, the browser will examine the event to see if the `click` event: